arpanosso/tuberculose_bovina/README.md

     control = control_grid(save_pred = TRUE, verbose = FALSE, allow_par = TRUE),
     metrics = metric_set(roc_auc, f_meas, accuracy, precision, recall)
   )
-#> Warning: The `...` are not used in this function but one or more objects were
-#> passed: 'control'

 #### Métricas
 collect_metrics(tbsp_xgb_last_fit)